Nintendo Switch Online Alternatives

 PlayStation Plus

-Medium switching effort
+Medium switching effort 4.0/5

-Best for PlayStation households
+Best for a PlayStation household

 Try PlayStation Plus